mrled/jupyter-mortgage/readme.markdown

 ### Other prerequisites

 By default, we use OpenStreetMap.org, which can be used without authentication.
-If you wish to use Google maps instead, you must procure a ([Google Maps API key](https://console.developers.google.com/flows/enableapi?apiid=maps_backend,geocoding_backend,directions_backend,distance_matrix_backend,elevation_backend&keyType=CLIENT_SIDE&reusekey=true)), and enter it in the appropriate field in the notebook.
+If you wish to use Google maps instead, you must procure a [Google Maps API key](https://console.developers.google.com/flows/enableapi?apiid=maps_backend,geocoding_backend,directions_backend,distance_matrix_backend,elevation_backend&keyType=CLIENT_SIDE&reusekey=true), and enter it in the appropriate field in the notebook.

 ## Defining custom calculations

-Items like clothing costs and monthly expenditures are highly variable.
+Items like closing costs and monthly expenditures are highly variable.
 Some defaults and reasonable general-purpose estimates are provided in hardcoded constants in modules, but it will be possible to specify more precise figures by adding them directly in the workbook (without needing to modify the Python modules).

-Use `bloodloan.mortgage.closing.ClosingCost` to create a new closing cost.
-See the `IRONHARBOR_FHA_CLOSING_COSTS` const list from the same module for examples.

-Use `bloodloan.mortgage.expenses.MonthlyCost` to create a new monthly expense.
-See various const lists named `*_MONTHLY_COSTS` from the same module for examples.
+Use YAML to create new monthly expenditures (and, soon, closing costs).
+See the YAML cells in the notebook, which precede the report, for examples.

-In addition to the examples hardcoded in the module, you may want to consider the following (from TBORPI pp. 100-101):
+You may want to consider the following monthly expenditures (from TBORPI pp. 100-101):

 - Taxes
 - Insurance